ebagdasa/mithridates/README.md

-# Mithridates: Measure and Boost Robustness to Backdoors
+# Mithridates: Measure and Boost Backdoor Robustness

 Paper: **"Hyperparameter Search Is All You Need For Training-Agnostic Backdoor Robustness"**